bacanhim/TS3AudioBot/README.md

 # TS3AudioBot
 A docker container for devices running arm64 OS (like Raspberry Pi 4).
 It contains a pre-configured Teamspeak Audio Bot built by [@Splamy](https://www.github.com/Splamy/TS3AudioBot/), and i've configured to my personal use, but there's an env table that you can use to personalize to your case.
+If you get any errors, open a issue.
+I'll try to help ASAP.

 ## Building
 To build it, just run the following command inside the folder.